Lucky for most of us, the outdoor cannabis harvest and the end of gardening season usually coincide, which often leads to some dank salsas for winter.

 Lucky for most of us, the outdoor cannabis harvest and the end of gardening season usually coincide, which often leads to some dank salsas in our household.
-Although there are only several states (10) that allow legal recreational cannabis use, it is still fairly easy to get your hands on a bunch of cannabis fan leaves (easier than getting a zip of kush these days).
+Although there are only 11 states that allow legal recreational cannabis use, it is still fairly easy to get your hands on a bunch of cannabis fan leaves (easier than getting a zip of kush these days).
 The combination of citrusy fresh tomatillos, refreshingly spiced fresh cannabis leaves, cilantro, jalapeños and lime juice make an incredibly fresh and vibrant salsa: fruity, slightly herbaceous, definitely tart and acidic.

 Using the water soluble cannabis sugar will help tame and balance the tartness of the late-season tomatillos, while roasting or charring helps concentrate the flavors and adds some depth and sweetness.
 We usually can around 20 pints of this salsa to make it through the winter months without a garden.
 Enjoy this as a salsa or use it to braise a pork shoulder.
 Either way, you win.